Chair: As sculptural and art forms

+Christo created Wrapped Chair in 1961 with found objects (chairs), lacquer, canvas, rope, and paint.
+It is an early work showing his and his wife Jeanne Claude’s iconic style of partially or wholly hiding objects within wrapped cloth and ropes.
+Their work developed into large-scale public site-specific artworks and environmental art, which the pair are most well known for.
+For Wrapped Chair, Christo plays with the identity of the object by concealing parts and revealing others.
+There are multiple variations of this work and similar ones involving chairs displayed at museums around the world, including a similar work titled Two Wrapped Chairs from 1961.

+In the same year that Christo created Wrapped Chair, Pablo Picasso also created La Chaise.
+Made of painted sheet metal, Picasso’s sculptural chair exemplifies what many artists love about the chair as a subject: the contrast of form and function.

+One and Three Chairs, 1965, is a conceptual artwork created by Joseph Kosuth.
+The work is an assemblage of a manufactured chair, the photo of said chair, and the dictionary definition of the word chair.
+This work changes each time it is installed, since the location selects and photographs the chair for installation.
+A dominating part of Kosuth’s work is the impersonal aspect of all the parts since his artistic hand is not easily seen in the pre-made objects presented.

 The Broken Chair is a monumental sculpture in wood, constructed of 5.5 tons of wood, 12 m high standing across the street from the Palace of Nations in Geneva.
 It has broken leg symbolizing opposition to land mines and cluster bombs.
 In 2001, Steve Mann exhibited a chair sculpture at San Francisco Art Institute.
 The chair had spikes that retracted when a credit card was inserted to download a seating license.
 Later other museums and galleries were equipped with the "Pay to Sit" chair, with a global central seating license server located in Toronto.
 The first sitting session was free, with a database of persons who had already used their free session.

 In a performance piece at the 2012 Republican National Convention, Clint Eastwood addressed an empty chair, as if it represented President Barack Obama (meant to be construed as MIA or ineffectual).
 The address was controversial, with critics describing it as bizarre and supporters describing it as poignant.
-Japanese designer Tokujin Yoshioka has created several chairs as art forms such as "Honey-pop": honey-comb paper chair (2001), "Pane chair": natural fiber chair (2006), "Venus": natural crystal chair (2007).
+Japanese designer Tokujin Yoshioka has created several chairs as art forms such as "Honey-pop": honey-comb paper chair (2001), "Pane chair": natural fiber chair (2006), and "Venus": natural crystal chair (2007).

 New York industrial designer Ian Stell creates steel and wood kinetic sculptures that transform into chairs, including Roll Bottom Chair (2016) that turns into a secretariat desk and Loop that transforms into two interlocking chairs when expanded (2015).

-Cultural significance

-In Welsh culture, an eisteddfod is a festival with several ranked competitions, including in poetry and music.